kyliewake/kyliewebsite/content/blog/Blog.md

 Hugo doesn't ship with a default theme.
 There are a few available (I counted a dozen when I first installed Hugo) and Hugo comes with a command to create new themes.

-We're going to create a new theme called "zafta."
+We're going to create a new theme called zafta.
 Since the goal of this tutorial is to show you how to fill out the files to pull in your content, the theme will not contain any CSS.
 In other words, ugly but functional.

 All themes have opinions on content and layout.
-For example, Zafta uses "post" over "blog".
+For example, Zafta uses post over blog.
 Strong opinions make for simpler templates but differing opinions make it tougher to use themes.
 When you build a theme, consider using the terms that other themes do.

 ### Create a Skeleton

-Use the hugo "new" command to create the skeleton of a theme.
+Use the hugo new command to create the skeleton of a theme.
 This creates the directory structure and places empty files for you to fill out.

 ```
 $ hugo new theme zafta